msjimc/AgileStructure/guide/translocation.md

 Figure 1

 This will populate the upper panel with reads that have unaligned sequences that may span the breakpoint.
-The lower dropdown list box will now contain a list of regions to which more than two unaligned sequences have been mapped.
+The lower panel's dropdown list box will now contain a list of regions to which more than two unaligned sequences have been mapped.
 In the list, there is a position at 50.28 Mb on chromosome 22, which is close to the suggested site of the second breakpoint.
 Select this region to visualize the secondary alignments (Figure 2).

 ![Figure 2](images/examples/figure2tran.jpg)

 Figure 2

 Once displayed, you can select the reads by clicking on them in the lower panel to see where they are located on chromosome 4.
 The three reads can be seen to map to approximately 6.7 Mb on chromosome 4.
 Select this region by moving the cursor to about 6.675 Mb, pressing the right mouse button, and moving the mouse to about 6.725 Mb before releasing the button.
-This will expand the upper panel, showing the reads in greater detail.
+This will expand the region in the upper panel, showing the reads in greater detail.
 Since the data has been re-read from the BAM alignment file, it is necessary to select the reads again and the region in the lower dropdown list (Figure 3).

 ![Figure 3](images/examples/figure3tran.jpg)